sarxos/webcam-capture/README.md

 * Stream images from build-in or USB-connected PC webcams,
 * Stream images from IP / network cameras,
 * Detect motion,
-* Available in Maven Central,
+* All required JARs Available in Maven Central,
-* Can re-stream images,
+* Can re-stream images as MJPEG,
 * Also available as standalone ZIP binaries with all dependencies included,
 * Supports additional video grabbing drivers (such as OpenIMAJ, LTI-CIVIL, JMF, FMJ, OpenCV, VLC, IP Camera),
-* Contains Swing component to display image from webcam / IP / network camera,
+* Ready to use Swing component designed to display image from webcam / IP / network camera,

 ## Maven